1920 Facts, Fun Trivia and History

 February 14th – The League of Women Voters was founded in Chicago.
 Also that year, the Republican convention in Chicago endorsed women’s suffrage.

 The word ‘robot’ was introduced to the public by Czech writer Karel Capek in his play R.U.R.
 (Rossum’s Universal Robots); he credited his brother, Josef Capek, with the word later.

 The first early models of the TV were invented.

 A pro wrestling match between Joe Stecher and Earl Caddock was filmed for later viewing by cinema audiences.
 The film of Stecher’s win over Caddock is the oldest existing professional wrestling movie.

 A Secret Court, headed by University President Abbott Lawrence Lowell and the acting Dean, was convened at Harvard University to rid the school of homosexuals, resulting in nine expulsions

-Eddie Eagan is the only athlete to have won gold for different events at both the Summer and Winter Olympics, winning his first while boxing in 1920, and his second while on the 4-man bobsled in 1932.
+Eddie Eagan is the only athlete to have won gold for different events at the Summer and Winter Olympics, winning his first while boxing in 1920, and his second while on the 4-man bobsled in 1932.

-America’s oldest Thanksgiving Day Parade, 6abc Dunkin’ Donuts Thanksgiving Day Parade (AKA 6abc IKEA Thanksgiving Day Parade, 6abc Boscov’s Thanksgiving Day Parade, Channel 6 Mellon PSFS Thanksgiving Day Parade, Channel 6 MasterCard Thanksgiving Day Parade) and originally the Gimbels Thanksgiving Day Parade was first held.
+America’s oldest Thanksgiving Day Parade, 6abc Dunkin’ Donuts Thanksgiving Day Parade (AKA 6abc IKEA Thanksgiving Day Parade, 6abc Boscov’s Thanksgiving Day Parade, Channel 6 Mellon PSFS Thanksgiving Day Parade, Channel 6 MasterCard Thanksgiving Day Parade) and initially the Gimbels Thanksgiving Day Parade was first held.

 The Number One Hits of 1920